"bid the soldiers shoot"

 Summary: He approaches her as if still waiting for the axe to fall.

-Notes: A fix-it fic for my fix-it fic.
-This was written as an extension/sequel for "steel in your hand", although it can be read on its own – only a few references will go unexplained.
+Notes: And here we have a fix-it fic for my fix-it fic.
+This was written as a sequel for "steel in your hand", although it can be read on its own – only a few references will go unexplained.
 Either way, I do hope you enjoy reading this as much as I enjoyed penning it. :)

 Disclaimer: Nothing is mine, but for the words.